The Jewish Education Project Microgrants

 APPLYThese grants help ignite ideas and turn them into reality, and often make a substantial impact on the institution.
 Please read through the rest of this page before applying:

-Our 2018-2019 microgrants seek to support Thriving in Jewish Education: We are looking for innovative educational experiences in the following areas*:
+Our 2019-2020 Microgrants seek to support Thriving in Jewish Education.
+We are looking for innovative educational experiences in the following areas*:

 Leadership: fostering and acquiring skills that strengthen team building and change management

-Well-being: promoting a stronger sense of self: programs supporting well-being, mindfulness, grit, resilience, mental health
+Well-being: promoting a stronger sense of self: programs supporting well-being, mindfulness, resilience, mental health, and civic engagement

-Spirituality: supporting innovations to develop capacity to grapple with and express spiritual journeys, spirituality, mindfulness, and innovation to learn about and positively change Shabbat and Jewish holiday experiences
+Spirituality: supporting innovations to develop the capacity to grapple with and express spiritual journeys, spirituality, mindfulness; to learn about and positively change Shabbat and Jewish holidays, and to augment those experiences to expand beyond the synagogue

-Israel education: fostering a positive relationship to the land, people and State of Israel
+Israel Education: fostering a positive relationship to the land, people, and state of Israel including its complexities (specific grants available for Qushiyot alumni)

-*Special note: If working with t(w)een population please align your education experiences with the Gen Now outcomes
+*If working with t(w)een population please align your educational experiences with the Gen Now Outcomes

 We offer up to $2,500 in microgrants.
 Last year we awarded funds to 38% of the applications received.